 Think about an automated security camera recording only movement.
 You set it up and it runs reliably for a few months.
 You forget about it.
 A cat moves into the neighbourhood and sets off your camera recording for hours each night.

 When you add a disk, magnetic or SSD, the work and cost involved is significant.
 The important thing is the work does not increase no matter how big the disk.
 A 2.5" magnetic disk could be 1 TeraByte or 5 TB, the installation and setup are the same.
 The cost is often not much different.
-Our local shots sometimes have 2 TB USB disks on sale for the same price as their 1 TB disks.
+Our local shops sometimes have 2 TB USB disks on sale for the same price as their 1 TB disks.
 In the same range, 4 TB disks are often on sale as there is so much competition.
-SSDs are in the same price fight for anything less than 2 TB.
+SSDs are in the same price fight for anything up to 2 TB.

 If you are not in a rush, you can often buy twice the size for just a few dollars more.
 The extra space might mean you can relax on holidays for several months instead of a few weeks, your plants will be watered perfectly.